briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

-    5. _(5)_ The applicant shall maintain for three (3) years following final stabilization the results of these inspections, the names and qualifications of personnel making the inspections, the dates of inspections, major observations relating to the implementation of the SWP3, a certification as to whether the facility is in compliance with the SWP3, and information on any incidents of non-compliance determined by these inspections.
+    5. _(5)_ The applicant shall maintain for three (3) years following final stabilization the results of these inspections, the names and qualifications of personnel making the inspections, the dates of inspections, major observations relating to the implementation of the <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr>, a certification as to whether the facility is in compliance with the <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr>, and information on any incidents of non-compliance determined by these inspections.

-9. _(i)_ **Maintenance.** The SWP3 shall be designed to minimize maintenance requirements.
+9. _(i)_ **Maintenance.** The <abbr title="Stormwater Pollution Prevention
+Plan">SWP3</abbr> shall be designed to minimize maintenance requirements.
 All BMPs shall be maintained and repaired as needed to ensure continued performance of their intended function until final stabilization.
 All sediment control must be maintained in a functional condition until all up slope areas they control reach final stabilization.
 The applicant shall provide a description of maintenance procedures needed to ensure the continued performance of control and shall ensure a responsible party and adequate funding to conduct this maintenance, all as determined by the Village of Chagrin Falls Engineer.

     When inspections reveal the need for repair, replacement, or installation of erosion and sediment control BMPs, the following procedures shall be